daniel-leinweber/gh-project-item-move/README.md

 gh-project-item-move
 Copyright (C) 2024 Daniel Leinweber
 USAGE:
+Move issue interactively
+  gh project-item-move
 Move issue with ID '123' to the 'Done' column of the project 'MyProject': gh project-item-move --column Done --issue 123 --owner daniel-leinweber --project MyProject

   -o, --owner      Owner of the project (optional)

-  -p, --project    Required.
-Name of the Project
+  -p, --project    Name of the Project (optional)

-  -i, --issue      Required.
-ID of the issue to move
+  -i, --issue      ID of the issue to move (optional)

-  -c, --column     Required.
-Column Name to move the issue to
+  -c, --column     Column Name to move the issue to (optional)

   --help           Display this help screen.